computoms/clk/README.md

 An entry in this file can be associated with tags if you start the tag with a `+` (`+tag`) or ID if you start with a `.` (`.456`).

 Tags allow for powerful filtering and reporting.
-They are ordered, meaning that `+project +doc` is different from `+doc +project` (see reports and filters below).

 IDs allow to track time of tasks from an external tool, such as Jira.
-Entries with an ID are automatically assigned a default tag (`+jira`).
+They also allow to restart a task if you know its id (see examples below).

 ## Special tasks